Macmasters Beach is an ideal beach for the whole family to unwind.

 All the above are within reach of each other.

-All amenities are at the surf lifesaving club: cafe, pool, patrolled section of the beach, toilets and a water refill station.
+You'll find all amenities beside the surf lifesaving club: cafe, pool, patrolled section of the beach, toilets and a water refill station.

-Younger kids may prefer swimming in the ocean pool.
-The pool is only small but big enough to do a few laps or splash around.
+Small children like to play in the nice ocean pool – it's only small but big enough to do a few laps or splash around.

 You also find good surfing spots.
-If you want to learn to surf Central Coast Surf Academy provides lessons here.
+If you want to learn to surf, check out Central Coast Surf Academy.

-So pick this beach if you’re looking to swim, picnic and relax with your family, friends and pet.
+So pick this beach if you’re looking to swim, picnic and relax with your family and friends.

 And if you’re staying here for more than a day you’ll find more tips below on things to do nearby…